Why Pray the Psalms?

 “Father, I praise you that my salvation comes from you and you desire to bless your people” (3:8).

-For a short video with quiet music to use for this adoration time:
+A short video with quiet music to use for this adoration time:

 As you acknowledge who God is and adore Him for all that He is, confession is a natural consequence.
 This is a moment of introspection as you ask God to search your heart for areas that displease Him.